BillPepper/Picross/README.md

 *Still in development!*

-A randomly generated Picross-like game.
+A randomly generated minimal Picross-like game.
+No dependencies, no weird setup.

 ### How to use